bibhas2/Pulsar/README.md

 The execute method gets called periodically on schedule.

 ##Defining the Task Schedule
 Create a file called **WEB-INF/schedule.xml**.
 Register the tasks there.
+Specify the interval in minutes using the **frequency** attribute.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>